WohlSoft/Moondust-Devkit-Help/Tools/ApplicationSettings.md

 ## Editor
 Here you can enable or disable editing process features.

+* Middle mouse button actions:
   * **Duplicate selected items into mouse position** - this means: when you press middle mouse button, all selected items will be duplicated into current mouse position relative to left-top corner.
   * **Switch placing mode of selected item** - this means: you can switch placing mode if you select one of items.
 This feature nearly to SMBX's selection tool which always switch placing mode of selected item.
-* Switch to drag scroll - if your map haven't selected items, you will switch into drag scroll mode.
+  * **Switch to drag scroll** - if your map haven't selected items, you will switch into drag scroll mode.

 * **Don't show properties box on taking item to place** - Properties box will not be shown when you take items from item boxes.
 To open properties dialog use the "Properties" button on the toolbar.
+* **Default zoom** - Allows you to set the initial zoom state for any files.
 * **Max history entries limit** - Defines how much history actions can be remembered.
+* **Screen capture default size** - Defines the initial size for the yellow box when capturing the scene area for image exporting.

 <ImageZoom
   alt="AppSettingsEditor"